watthem/portfolio/gridsome-mscotthendricks/content/about.md

 Instead of doing it all, let's do what is impactful in a way that brings you success and peace of mind [by focusing on your energy](/how-to-plan-your-day-so-your-creativity-and-focus-will-flourish/).

-I'm proud to have worked with smaller start-ups and independent consulting gigs.
+I have worked with smaller start-ups and independent consulting gigs.
 I've also had the good fortune of working for technology giants:

 - **Ookla** - (the outstanding cats behind [Speedtest.net](http://speedtest.net/))
 - **Microsoft** - (until [Covid-19 ruined everything](/how-covid-19-ruined-everything/))